RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/4/4.2/choose-event.gif?raw=true)

-   Choosing the **Page** event will set an event to open the page you will create and select in the next step.
+   Choosing the **Page** event will set an event to open the *Parts* page you will create and select in the next step.

-### 4.2 Creating a New Page for the Parts List
+### 4.2 Creating the Parts Page for Parts List

 The Mendix Studio has ready-made page templates for creating app pages such as dashboards, forms, lists, etc. You can use a page template and configure it accoording to your needs and design.

-To create a new page, follow these steps:
+To create the *Parts* page, follow these steps:

 1. In the **Events** section, click the **Page** field to select a page.
 2. In the **Select Page** window, click **New Page**.